 The website is selling cat litter pans, but the experience of the website makes it appear more glamorous and exciting than it is.
 Their pictures and awesome layout help showcase the fact that this particular litter pan for cats is extremely high-tech!

-They even feature a short product video to show you how the Litter-Robot works so you'll never have to scoop again.
 Their headlines are catchy and engaging, which fits seamlessly into the rest of the branded information and general theme of their website.

 10. Absurd Designs